 - Apply pipe compound or thread seal tape to the other end of the valve line and hand-tighten onto the spout tee.

 - Apply pipe compound or thread seal tape to the threads of the water supply tailpieces.

 - Connect the hot and cold water supplies to the hot and cold supply valves.

 - When the entire assembly is complete, go back and tighten all the connections with an adjustable wrench.

 - Next, connect the faucet handles to the valves.
 Align the handles to the off position.
 Apply a bead of plumbers putty to the faucet handle base, attach the handle, center it, and tighten the faucet nut below the sink with a basin wrench.

-- Turn the water back on at the shut-off valves.
-Turn on the faucet and allow both hot and cold water to run for one minute.
+- As soon as you've completed how to install a widespread faucet, turn the water back on at the shut-off valves.
+Turn on the bathroom sink faucet and allow both hot and cold water to run for one minute.
 Check for leaks.

 - Install the matching pop-up drain (if supplied) with your new faucet.

 If you're looking for items to help with your widespread faucet installation project, The Home Depot delivers online orders when and where you need them.
 Once you have everything you need, it'll be easy to learn how to install a 3 hole bathroom faucet.

 The Home Depot also offers our faucet replacement services if you need help with your remodel project.